 Based on staff's current understanding of refinery wastewater secondary treatment systems and control strategies, further evaluation is needed to improve estimations of emissions and better understand control potentials for these secondary treatment sources.
-Staff continues to study and gather information on emissions generation and potential control strategies at these secondary treatment systems but is not including additional control requirements for secondary treatment in these draft amendments to Rule 8-8 at this time.
+Staff continues to study and gather information on emissions generation and potential control strategies at these secondary treatment systems but is not including additional control requirements for secondary treatment in the proposed amendments to Rule 8-8 at this time.
+The proposed Rule 8-8 amendments do include requirements for wastewater sampling and testing that are intended to improve characterization and increase understanding of the potential for emissions from these secondary treatment systems.